lstamaria/lstamaria.github.io/_posts/2017-08-22-my-data-science-program.md

 14. Mathematical Modeling Techniques
 15. The Divine Proportion
 16. Lucifer's Legacy: The Meaning of Assymetry
+17. Theoretical Physics
+18. Number Theory
+19. Geometry
+20. Topology
+21. Introduction to Graph Theory
-17. Star Wars Canon Series (of course!)
+22. Star Wars Canon Series (of course!)

 I used [David Venturi's program](https://medium.com/@davidventuri/i-dropped-out-of-school-to-create-my-own-data-science-master-s-here-s-my-curriculum-1b400dcee412) and [Maastricht University's curriculum](https://www.maastrichtuniversity.nl/education/partner-program-master/master-data-science-decision-making) as references to build mine.
 Also, I'm beginning to fall in love with Dover books.
 I like how they capture the essential topics.